International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 }
 ```

-If the message is successfully processed, the consumer provider [Connector](../model/terminology.md#connector--data-service-) must return an HTTP 200 (OK) response.
+If the message is successfully processed, the consumer [Connector](../model/terminology.md#connector--data-service-) must return an HTTP 200 (OK) response.
 The response body is not specified and clients are not required to
 process it.

 ### 3.4 The consumer `negotiations/:consumerPid/agreement` resource

 #### 3.4.1 POST

-The provider [Connector](../model/terminology.md#connector--data-service-) can POST a [ContractAgreementMessage](./message/contract-agreement-message.json) to the `negotiations/:consumerPid/agreement` callback to create an [Agreement](../model/terminology.md#agreement).
+The [Provider](../model/terminology.md#provider) can POST a [ContractAgreementMessage](./message/contract-agreement-message.json) to the `negotiations/:consumerPid/agreement` callback to create an [Agreement](../model/terminology.md#agreement).
 If the
 [Contract Negotiation's](./contract.negotiation.protocol.md#ack---contractnegotiation) state is successfully transitioned, the consumer must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ```